This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Expat Explore – Prague to Budapest Rail Express Itinerary & Review:

-Day 1 The tour started in Prague which was my second time visiting this beautiful city.
+Day 1: The tour started in Prague which was my second time visiting this beautiful city.
 This second time around was far better to be truthful.
 I partied way too hard in 2008 and doing a walking tour while hungover is never ideal.
 The first night our guide Justin took us to a restaurant for a traditional Czech dinner.
 The food was excellent as was the atmosphere.
 I will say the hotel was away from the “Old Town” where most of the action is however, I simply walked it using Google Maps.
 I decided after dinner to walk to the Old Town on my own and just explore.
 The weather took a turn with rain, so it was either a 20-minute walk or a $7 USD Uber ride back to the hotel (it was nearly midnight)…take my money!

 ![]() | ![]() | ![]() |

-Day 4 Technically is a free day but I choose to see the Schönbrunn Palace (this was an add-on) which was the summer residence of the Hapsburg monarchs and royal family.
+Day 4: Technically is a free day but I choose to see the Schönbrunn Palace (this was an add-on) which was the summer residence of the Hapsburg monarchs and royal family.
 The obscene wealth in this palace is insane.
 Not far we sat at a café to experience coffee and cake the Viennese way.
 We walked around a bit where we eat lunch at a local market and had some incredible goulash.
 Later that night, I chose to go and experience a classical music concert at the Kursalon Hübner which also was an add-on.

-I need to give an honorable mention to Fatal Etterem, this restaurant offers genuine hearty Hungarian food with huge portions.
+I need to give an honorable mention to Fatal Etterem, this restaurant offers genuine Hungarian food with huge portions.
 Not exactly the cheapest but I choose to indulge myself.

 I absolutely loved this city!!!!
-I’ll be back one day that’s for sure.
+I’ll be back one day, that’s for sure!

-So why go with Expat Explore?
+Should you go on a tour with Expat Explore?

 - You want everything organized for you